Germany's Mountains and heritage railways

 Explore Wernigerode at leisure.
 With elaborate halftimbered buildings, simply strolling through the steep narrow streets of the town provides a feast for the eyes, not to mention the impressive Wernigerode Castle and the charming medieval Town Hall.

-Bidding farewell to the peaceful Harz mountains, take a short coach transfer to Hildesheim where we join the train to Assmannshausen via Frankfurt (Standard Class), a romantic German village situated in the picturesque Rhine Gorge.
-We spend four nights at the Hotel Alte Bauernschänke, situated in the centre of this typical Rhineland village.
-Assmannshausen is well-known for its red wine, Spätburgender, with a distinctive rich burgundy colour.
+Bidding farewell to the peaceful Harz mountains, we make a short coach transfer to Hildesheim where we join the train to Boppard, via Frankfurt (Standard Class), a romantic German village near the picturesque Rhine.
+We spend four nights at the Hotel Bellevue, situated in the centre of this typical Rhineland village.

-Today we take the short walk to the riverside to join a boat for the journey along the River Rhine through the prettiest and most celebrated section of the Rhine Gorge.
-Ancient castles peer from the top of the green banks, as we pass the imposing Lorelei Rock, a legendary rocky outcrop that soars 150 metres above the water line.
-We arrive in the riverside resort of Boppard, one of the region's great wine producers.
-We enjoy some free time here and a chance to sample some of the fantastic local wines and enjoy a stroll along Boppard's delightful riverside promenade.
-There is a good choice of restaurants here for lunch.
+Today we enjoy a short walk to the riverside and board a boat for the journey along the River Rhine, through the prettiest and most celebrated section of the Rhine Gorge.
+Ancient castles peer from the top of the green banks, as we pass the imposing Lorelei Rock, a legendary rocky outcrop that soars 492 feet above the water line.
+We arrive in the attractive riverside resort of St Goar We enjoy free time here and a chance to sample the fantastic local wines and enjoy a stroll through the charming town centre.
+We then rejoin the cruise back upstream to Boppard.

 A coach excursion takes us to one of Germany's best loved cities, charming and historic Heidelberg.
 The town lies below its protective castle on the River Neckar and is home to the oldest university in Germany, founded in 1385.
 The backdrop to Sigmund Romberg's operetta, 'The Student Prince', Heidelberg was the capital of the Palatinate region for many centuries.